rocket-pool/docs.rocketpool.net/docs/guides/node/solo-staker-migration.md

 This credit can be used to create new minipools and validators for free!

 Simply run the `rocketpool node deposit` command, and select which bond amount you would like to use.
-If there's enough ETH in your credit balance to cover the bond, it will be used automaticaly and you won't have to stake any additonal ETH (though you still have to pay for gas.
+If there's enough ETH in your credit balance to cover the bond, it will be used automatically and you won't have to stake any additional ETH (though you still have to pay for gas.

 ::: warning NOTE
 The ETH used for your credit balance comes from the staking pool.